krahim/multitaperDevelopment/README.md

 Note: The version number may change, and you will likely have to set the PATH variable for other operating systems.

+This packaged depends on the package PWLISPR which is not available on CRAN.
+See: https://github.com/krahim/PWLISPR